feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ## Low-level Message Types:

-* #Object
+* #RetainObject
-* #Message
+* #SendMessage
-* #Reply
+* #DeliverResponse
-* #GarbageID -> #Release
+* #ReleaseObjects

-### Object Type
+### RetainObject

-Contains an Object ID and encoded references to other objects.
-How are the objects here released?
-The local object must be strongly referenced since a message may come at a later time.
-Once a message obtains an object, do we stop referencing that object?
-If so, does the remote have to transfer the object every time it wishes to reference the object?
-Do we swap it to a weak reference?
-If so, we need to deal with synchronizing the retention state with the remote side.
-During finalization we need to save the object until such a time that the remote acks the release of the object.
+The message is sent when an object is detected as dirty while processing a SendMessage or DeliverResponse message.
+The object should be strongly held only until consumed by a SendMessage or DeliverResponse message.

-### Message Type
+### SendMessage

-Contains a transaction ID, a selector and references to objects that will serve as arguments.
+For all intents and purposes, a MessageSend object that should be performed.
+The result is returned via a DeliverResponse message.
+Should an error occur, this should be return via a DeliverException.

-### Reply Type
+### DeliverResponse

 Contains a transaction ID and a reference to the object that should serve as a response.

-### Release Type
+### ReleaseObjects

-Contains (a) reference(s) to objects which are no longer strongly referenced.
+Contains (a) reference(s) to objects which are no longer mirrored remotely.

 ## Object Lifetimes